 • Economic Growth

 Gran Tierra Energy promotes free competition as a constitutional right.
-This encourages local businesses to provide higher quality goods and services not only to our operations, but also to Colombia.
+This encourages local businesses to provide higher quality goods and services not only to our operations, but also to Colombia and Ecuador.

 • Education Development